Skip to main content

 Before You Ask...

 - Have something checked out?
-Please do not try to return your library items (yet).
+There's a Library Book Drop located outside the HPS office on the 3rd floor of the HPB building (see blog post), but there's no rush.
 Cincinnati State items that are currently checked out and will have due dates that fall during this period of remote services will have their due dates extended until May 7, 2021. (see your email for details, or Login to Library Account).
 Items that were already overdue will be examined on a case-by-case basis once regular services are restored.